Jan Hochadel

 Janis Hochadel known as Jan Hochadel (/hɒkɑːdəl/; née Bibby; born January 21, 1964) is an American engineer, educator and politician.
-She currently serves as a member of the Connecticut State Senate representing District 13, which encompasses Meriden, Middlefield and parts of Cheshire and Middletown.
+She currently serves as a member of the Connecticut State Senate representing the 13th district, which encompasses Meriden, Middlefield and parts of Cheshire and Middletown.
 She assumed office on January 4, 2023.
 She won election following the resignation of Mary Daugherty Abrams at the end of 2022.
 She is the former president and incumbent vice president of the American Federation of Teachers Connecticut (AFT).

 Early life and education

 Hochadel was born Janis Bibby on January 21, 1964, in North Attleborough, Massachusetts to Richard and Judith (née Freeman) Bibby.
 Her father was a highway maintenance engineer for the Massachusetts Department of Transportation, while his wife was a homemaker.
 She had one elder sister, Cheryl Lynn Reinbold (1962-2023) and a brother Mark Bibby.
 She graduated from North Attleborough High School and then completed a Bachelor of Science in Mechanical engineering at the University of New Haven.
 She also holds a Masters of Education from Sacred Heart University in Fairfield.